 Jesus gave himself this moniker because he too saw himself as a servant, focused on the welfare of all of us.
 This is because he delivered the message of love for God.

 "they will kill his body"

 The Greek word ἀποκτείνω (apokteinō) refers specifically to the killing of the body.
 The lexicon states this as, "to inflict mortal death."
 The word "mortal" here refers to the physical body.

 This is important here because the person within - the spirit-person - of Jesus never died.
 Jesus would have never said that he - the soul or spirit - would be killed.
 Rather, only his body was killed.
 This is confirmed at the time that Jesus' physical body died on the cross:

 Then Jesus cried out loudly, and his spirit passed.
 (Mark 15:37)This clearly indicated that Jesus' spirit left his physical body as his physical body died.

 "he will appear on the third day.”

-Many sectarian translations will state that "he will rise on the third day."
+Some versions translate the next phrase to, "he will rise on the third day."
 Yes, the Greek word ἀνίστημι (anistēmi) can mean "to arise."
 But it can also mean, according to the lexicon, "to appear."